traysi/kawpow-stratum-pool/README.md

-This is a work in progress, not yet ready for use but is suitable as a reference for implementation of Ravencoin's upcoming Kawpow proof-of-work algorithm.
+This is a work in progress, functional but not yet ready for production use.
+It is intended as a reference for implementation of Ravencoin's upcoming Kawpow proof-of-work algorithm.